diodechain/website/_posts/2020-01-20-Getting-Started-with-Diode:-Live-Video-Streaming-with-Raspberry-Pi.md

 ![alt_text](images/blog/Diode_demo_00.png "image_tooltip")

 Go to Diode’s [Github page](https://github.com/diodechain); install the [Diode go client](https://github.com/diodechain/diode_go_client).
 You need to have the [Go](https://golang.org/) programming language installed on your computer.
 It would be best to use the newer versions of Go.
-Go to Diode’s [testnet website](https://diode.io/testnet/); register your fleet contract.
+Go to Diode’s [prenet website](https://diode.io/prenet/); register your fleet contract.
 To run the diode_go_client, use the command: make build.

 Add your device to the Whitelist.
 Confirm the [Metamask](https://metamask.io/) transaction.
 It takes about 40 seconds or less for the new block to be added to the Diode Chain.
 What goes behind is the [Blockquick](https://eprint.iacr.org/2019/579.pdf) algorithm doing its work in finalizing a block.